 While visitors and guests are welcome on campus, the welfare and safety of the entire student body and the maintenance of its academic programs MUST be placed above all else.
 All visitors and guests should report directly to Students Services to sign in.
-TCATN faculty and staff are aware that many of its students are both students and parents and that there are often complicating factors that impact these two roles.
-However, TCATN does not allow children who are minors to be on the campus.
+Tennessee College of Applied Technology Nashville faculty and staff are aware that many of its students are both students and parents and that there are often complicating factors that impact these two roles.
+However, Tennessee College of Applied Technology Nashville does not allow children who are minors to be on the campus.
 A child is anyone who is birth to 17 years of age.

-Any visitor, who brings or invites children to campus MUST maintain custody of the children while on campus and assume full responsibility for the actions and safety of the children while at TCATN.
+Any visitor, who brings or invites children to campus MUST maintain custody of the children while on campus and assume full responsibility for the actions and safety of the children while at Tennessee College of Applied Technology Nashville.